 What to Consider Before Buying a Cable Machine

-Before you go and spend your hard-earned money on one of the best cable machines for your home gym, it’s best you do your research, map out your available space and have a plan.
-You don’t want to add a machine that is going to dominate all of your space, and if you decide to purchase a cable machine that doesn’t function properly, you will be doing yourself a disservice.
+Before you go and spend your hard-earned money on one of the best cable machines for your home gym, it’s best you do your research, map out your available space, and have a plan.
+You don’t want to add a machine that is going to dominate your entire floor plan, and if you decide to purchase a cable machine that doesn’t function properly, you will be doing yourself a disservice.
 If you’re looking for a little advice before making such a big purchase, we’ve shared our thoughts below.

 Size

-While the size of these machines varies, and in turn will dictate where you can place them, and what exercises you can perform in your home gym, you need to be sure you can accommodate for the dimensions.
+While the size of these machines varies, you need to be sure you can accommodate for the listed dimensions.
 While some wall-mounted machines can fit virtually anywhere, others are quite large and will dominate most of your available space.
 We suggest mapping things out and having a solid plan before deciding which product to purchase.

 “Consider, too, if you think you’ll ever need to move the cable machine,” suggests Amanda Capritto, CPT, CES, CNC, CF-L1, CSNC.
 “This can be a laborious and expensive task for larger models.”